Zili125935/semi_auto_process/README.md

 ### 1. Daily Use
 * Step 1:\
-Rename the input excel file to 'EXPORT.xlsx'\
+Rename the input Excel file to 'EXPORT.xlsx'\
-copy the input excel file under folder 'Sunshine Act'\ 'semi_auto_process'\
+copy the input Excel file under the folder 'Sunshine Act','semi_auto_process'\
 ![input](https://github.com/Zili125935/semi_auto_process/assets/107199759/1c6ae8e4-580e-4e31-a672-3bdd88ec97e9)
 **Please make sure rename the new input excel file as 'EXPORT.xlsx' everytime you use this script!**